ABASystems/iOSBasketChallenge/README.md

 # iOSBasketChallenge
 iOS Basket Challenge

-This challenge will take 2-4 hours, so if you don't have the time just do want you can do and make comments for the next steps you would take
+You should expect this challenge to take 2-4 hours, so if you don't have the time just do want you can do and make comments for the next steps you would take

 Create a shopping basket, basket item and basket item types.